Nuclearfossil/openxr-dx11/docs/OpenXR Tutorials/README.md

 - [[02 - Project Overview - OpenXR]] - Where I type even more words
 - [[03 - Basic Initialization - Part 1]] - Where the Code starts to come alive (OpenXR-Tutorial-001)
 	- [[03.01 - Why OpenXR Structs Have to redefine their type]]
-- [[04 - More Initialization]] - Where we get another step closer to a running bit of code (OpenXR-Tutorial-002)
+- [[04 - Basic Initialization - Part 2]] - Where we get another step closer to a running bit of code (OpenXR-Tutorial-002)
 - [[05 - Where we get all the details]] - Almost there (OpenXR-Tutorial-003)